 One of my favorite ways to propagate hoya krimson princess is using a stem cutting in sphagnum moss.
 The stem cutting should look a lot like the cutting below, having a handful of leaves on it and an inch or two of stem with the leaves removed.

 Next wet some sphagnum moss and squeeze out all of the excess water.
 Mix with some chunky perlite, dip the stem cutting in rooting hormone, and pop it into the moss and perlite mixture.
-(Check out my post all about how to root sphagnum plants in moss for more.)
+(Check out my guide all about how to root sphagnum plants in moss for more.)

 Keep the moss damp and the humidity levels high by either placing the cutting in a DIY plastic propagation box or popping a clear plastic bag over the cutting.
 After a few weeks, you should have some nice roots!